TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 ```
 ---
 ## ``INSTRUMENTTRACK``
 Specifies a song file to use for an instrument track.
 This is a relative path.
-Valid intrument tracks are: "Guitar", "Rhythm", "Bass", "Vocal", "Drum1", "Drum2", "Drum3" and "Drum4"
+Valid instrument tracks are: "Guitar", "Rhythm", "Bass", "Vocal", "Drum1", "Drum2", "Drum3" and "Drum4"

 Example: